ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the projects ``Spoken Language Resources and Speech Technologies for the Slovenian Language'' (Grant J7-4642), ``Large Language Models for Digital Humanities'' (Grant GC-0002), the research programme ``Language Resources and Technologies for Slovene'' (Grant P6-0411), all funded by the ARIS Slovenian Research and Innovation Agency, and the research project ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070), co-funded by the Kliping d.o.o. agency.
+This work was supported in part by the projects ``Spoken Language Resources and Speech Technologies for the Slovenian Language'' (Grant J7-4642), ``Large Language Models for Digital Humanities'' (Grant GC-0002), the research programme ``Language Resources and Technologies for Slovene'' (Grant P6-0411), the Research Infrastructure DARIAH-SI (Grant I0-E007), all funded by the ARIS Slovenian Research and Innovation Agency, and the research project ``Embeddings-based techniques for Media Monitoring Applications'' (L2-50070), co-funded by the Kliping d.o.o. agency.

+This research was also supported by LLMs4EU, co-funded by the Digital Europe Programme under GA 101198470.
+This project is co-funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the granting authority can be held responsible for them.